-The Touring Career Workshop is a free event created by Chris Lisle and Erik Parker designed to serve and educate their colleagues in the touring music industry.
+The Touring Career Workshop is a free annual event created by Chris Lisle and Erik Parker designed to serve and educate their colleagues in the touring music industry.
 The inaugural TCW was held in November 2011 at Belmont University, and was attended by over fifty industry professionals.
-In 2012 TCW moved to the Soundcheck Annex, with over 100 attendees.
-In the past several years well over 300 people attended.
+In the past several years well over 300 people have attended.
 TCW is an official IRS 501c3 non profit.

-Originally from Nashville, TN, Chris Lisle has over 25 years experience in the entertainment industry.
-He has worked in a variety of roles including Production Designer, Lighting Designer, Tour Manager, Production Manager, and Show Producer.
-Some of Chris’ present and past clients include: Robert Plant, Miranda Lambert, One Republic, Dave Koz, Billy Currington, Peter Frampton, Nick Carter, Kenny “Babyface” Edmonds, Chris Young, Jennifer Nettles, Lee Brice, Kip Moore, Chase Rice, Nashville Convention and Visitors Bureau, IEBA, Sara Evans, Keith Urban, LeAnn Rimes, Lee Ann Womack, Phil Vassar, The Recording Academy (Grammy’s), and many others.
+Originally from Nashville, TN, Chris Lisle has over 29 years experience in the entertainment industry.
+He has worked in a variety of roles including Production Designer, Lighting Designer, Production Manager, and Show Producer.
+Some of Chris’ present and past clients include: Robert Plant, Alice Cooper, Jason Aldean, Judah and the Lion, Miranda Lambert, One Republic, Dave Koz, Danny Gokey, Sugarland, Billy Currington, Peter Frampton, Nick Carter, Kenny “Babyface” Edmonds, Chris Young, Jennifer Nettles, Lee Brice, Kip Moore, Chase Rice, Nashville Convention and Visitors Bureau, IEBA, Sara Evans, Keith Urban, LeAnn Rimes, Lee Ann Womack, Phil Vassar, The Recording Academy (Grammy’s), and many others.

-Chris is the founder and Executive Director of the Touring Career Workshop, a non-profit that serves as “Human Resources for Touring Production Professionals”.
-Chris is also an adjunct instructor at Belmont University, teaching classes on Production Design and Tour/Production Management.
+Chris is the co-founder and Executive Director of the Touring Career Workshop, a non-profit that serves as “Human Resources for Touring Production Professionals”.
+Chris is also a former adjunct instructor at Belmont University, teaching classes on Production Design and Tour/Production Management.

 Chris is a 2016 graduate of Leadership Music, and is a member of the CMA, ACM, and the ESA (Event Safety Alliance).

-In his spare time, Chris enjoys spending time with his son, IronTribe fitness, and relaxing on the water.
+Chris and his wife Shannon have four kids.
+In his spare time, Chris enjoys spending time with his family, running, taking flying lessons, and relaxing on the water.

 Erik Parker isn’t from Nashville, but he came loving country music so he fit right in.
 He’s served as lighting director traveling with bands throughout the world such as OneRepublic, NeedToBreathe, Jennifer Nettles and Brooks and Dunn.
 Parker has also designed stages of all sizes at events such as the KAABOO festival, Midnight Music City: A Nashville New Year’s Eve, Nashville Chapter Grammy Block Party as well as designed and programed tours with Judah and the Lion, Dave Koz, Simply Three and many others.